utropicmedia/storj-mongodb/README.md

 ## Run the command-line tool

-* Import the package "github.com/utropicmedia/storjmongodb" in your main file and call the funtion 'strojmongodb.StorjMongoDB()' in the main function.
+* Import the package "github.com/utropicmedia/storj-mongodb" in your main file and call the funtion 'strojmongodb.StorjMongoDB()' in the main function.

-**NOTE**: The following commands operate in a Linux system/ **NOTE**: storj-mongodb is the name of the main file which imports the above package.
+**NOTE**: The following commands operate in a Linux system.

 * Get help
 ```